0xForerunner/blog/blog.woolsey.dev/content/_index.md

 ##### Smart Contracts & Blockchain

-- Ethereum development: Built and maintained audited smart contracts in Solidity that have been deployed across Ethereum mainnet and layer-2 networks like Base and Optimism, as well as Worldcoin’s own blockchain.
+- **Ethereum development:** Built and maintained audited smart contracts in Solidity that have been deployed across Ethereum mainnet and layer-2 networks like Base and Optimism, as well as Worldcoin’s own blockchain.
 I’ve developed entire multi-contract protocols and the tooling to deploy and manage them seamlessly.
-- Deployment tooling: Created advanced developer tools to automate contract deployment, configuration, and upgrades.
+- **Deployment tooling:** Created advanced developer tools to automate contract deployment, configuration, and upgrades.
 (Think one-click deployment for complex protocols – because manual deploys are so 2020.)

 ##### Zero-Knowledge Magic

-- **ZK circuits:** Designed and implemented novel zero-knowledge proof circuits used in production by millions of Worldcoin users.
-Utilizing frameworks like Gnark, Circom, and Plonky3, I help create systems where users can prove things about their data without revealing the data itself.
+- **ZK circuits:** Designed and implemented novel zero-knowledge proof circuits.
+Utilizing frameworks like Noir, Gnark, Circom, and Plonky3, I help create systems where users can prove things about their data without revealing the data itself.
 It’s as close to magic as coding gets, and it’s incredibly rewarding when it works.
 - **Privacy & scalability:** Worked on integrating these ZK circuits into the Worldcoin protocol to enhance privacy and scalability.
 I often serve as the “bridge” between hardcore cryptography and practical product engineering – making sure all that fancy math translates into something that runs efficiently on-chain.

 ##### Infrastructure & Performance

-- **Protocol infrastructure:** Developed fundamental backend services critical to Worldcoin’s operation.
-For example, I built a custom blockchain block builder based on Reth (a Rust Ethereum client) to optimize how transactions are assembled, with compatibility for Flashbots and Rollup-Boost (MEV strategies).
+- **Protocol infrastructure:** Developed fundamental backend services critical to Worldcoin’s operation including a custom blockchain block builder based on Reth.
 In plain terms: I work on the engine that helps our blockchain run smoother and faster.
 - **Cloud deployment:** Manage our Kubernetes clusters and cloud infrastructure on AWS, ensuring services are scalable, monitored, and resilient.
-If a server crashes at 3 AM, the system’s fail-safes kick in so (with any luck) I can keep sleeping soundly through the night.

 ##### Mentorship & Teamwork
-- **Developer mentoring:** At Tools for Humanity, I’ve mentored new hires and interns, especially those new to Rust or crypto.
-Onboarding someone into a complex codebase (and often a new programming language) can be daunting, so I take pride in being a patient guide.
+- **Developer mentoring:**  Onboarding someone into a complex codebase (and often a new programming language) can be daunting, so I take pride in being a thorough guide.
 I’ve run training sessions, given countless code walkthroughs, and yes – I’m the guy who actually enjoys writing documentation for others.
 - **Team culture:** As part of the core team, I advocate for thorough code reviews, knowledge sharing, and a blameless culture.
 Building cutting-edge tech is a team sport – I contribute wherever I can, whether it’s reviewing a tricky PR or brainstorming how to shave milliseconds off a cryptographic algorithm.

 ### Senior Software Engineer at Cryptech Developments – _principle engineer for the Neptune Protocol_